garylirocks/quickrefs/azure-networking.markdown

 - Created in Firewall Manager
 - Not only security policies, can have **routing policies as well**.
   - User-defined routes aren't needed to route traffic through the firewall.
-- Policy organization: Rule Collection Group -> Rule Collection, each collection contains rules of one of the types:
+- Policy organization: Firewall Policy resource -> Rule Collection Group -> Rule Collection -> rule, each collection contains rules of a single type:
   - DNAT rules
   - Network rules
   - Application rules